Discover the importance of load testing in performance testing, its unique role, and how it shapes the success of your software applications.

 To illustrate this, Apptim empowers teams by allowing developers and testers to measure and analyze the performance of native mobile applications in real devices very easily and thus decrease risk and prevent certain errors and inconveniences from reaching end users.

-At Abstracta, we take pride in saying that Apptim has been our first spin-off!
-It is used by more than 250 companies worldwide.
-One is Playtika, based in Israel and one of the world’s largest mobile gaming companies.
+Apptim is used by more than 250 companies worldwide, including Playtika, one of the world’s largest mobile gaming companies.

 Don’t miss these articles!